 - a.
 All members other than student members must be voting members of the Faculty. - b.
 Members-at-large.
-Four tenured or tenure-track members to be elected by the vote of the Faculty members. - c.
+Four full-time voting faculty members to be elected by the vote of the Faculty.
+In addition, one full-time instructor or fixed term (12.07) faculty member to be elected by the vote of the fixed-term faculty and full-time instructors. - c.
 Departments/Schools, within Colleges, Members.
-One full-time tenured or tenure-track faculty member from department/school within a College to be elected by the voting membership of that department/school within a College.
+One full-time voting faculty member from each department/division within a College to be elected by the voting membership of that department or division.
 The Library will be considered as a department/school and will be represented by one full-time faculty member. - d.
 Student Members.
 One undergraduate student and one graduate student to be elected by their respective constituents.
-The student members shall be non-voting members. - e.
+The student members shall be non-voting members.

+- e.
 Recall of Senators.
 If a majority of full-time faculty in a department or division petition in writing to the Faculty Senate President to hold a special election on whether or not to recall its representative in the Faculty Senate, then the President will call for a special election within one week of receipt of the petition.
 The Secretary of the Senate will announce the special election and conduct it following the procedures used in other Senate elections.
 Only those department or division faculty eligible to vote in Faculty Senate elections (see Article 1) may vote to retain or recall their Faculty Senator.
-A majority of those voting will determine the results of the election.
+A majority of those voting will determine the results of the election. - f.

-f.
 Dismissal of Senators: Faculty Senators who miss more than two regularly scheduled monthly meetings of the Senate during the year will be dismissed from the Senate.
 Senators who have legitimate reasons for missing more than two such meetings may petition the Senate to exempt them from this rule.
 The President of the Senate will notify the department or division of the dismissal and call for a special election of a new Senator if the dismissal occurs more than two months before the regular spring elections.